ltubia/run_analysis/README.md

 ```
 ####Parameters:

-*outputfilename* : a file name for the output text file.
+*outputfilename* : a custom name for the output text file.
 This parameter is optional.
 If not specified a Run_analysis_tidy_data.txt named file will be created at the local working directory by default.

 ####Logic: